noamross/esaprog/esa_corpus_compare.md

-[ESA](http://esa.org/am/) is just around the corner, and many of us are gearing up and trying to figure out a [schedule](http://eco.confex.com/eco/2014/schedule/index.cgi) to cover all the topics that interest.
+[ESA](http://esa.org/am/) is just around the corner, and many of us are gearing up and trying to figure out a [schedule](http://eco.confex.com/eco/2014/schedule/index.cgi) to cover all the talks and people we can pack in.
 ESA is a big conference and there's far too much for any one person to see.
 In the end, everyone experiences a [different part of the elephant](http://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
-I thought it would be interesting to take a look at the big picture, though, and examine the ESA program as a  *whole* to see what could be learned.
+However, I thought it would be interesting to take a look at the big picture, and examine the ESA program as a  *whole* to see what could be learned from it.
 This is the first of (maybe) several posts where I use some basic text-mining tools to explore the content of the ESA program.